-The Abundant Benefits of Argan Oil
+The Abundant Argan Oil Benefits & Uses Breakdown

 A solution of argan oil and green tea can be used as a skin-calming toner and using pure oil as a moisturizer improves the skin’s natural elasticity and can help prevent stretch marks.
-It even fights off wrinkles – so it is no wonder that the best skin and hair care products in the world clamor to buy this exceptional oil to their products.
+It even fights off wrinkles.
+So, really, it’s no wonder that the best skin and hair care companies in the world clamor to add this exceptional oil to their products.

 It’s also drizzled over couscous, pastas and salads, in the same way as we would use olive oil.
 A delicious and decadent peanut butter-type spread, Amlou, is made by combining crushed roasted almonds with almond and argan oils and honey and is used locally as a dip.